Local and Healthy Foods

 Saint John's depends on a robust local and healthy community and aims to support it in the following ways:

-- Saint John’s University Dining Service has made it a goal to have 20% of its food come from local sources.
-At the moment we are serving 13.5% annually.
+- Saint John’s University Dining Services made it a goal to have 20% of its food come from local sources.
+We are getting very close to achieving that goal.
+As of January 2015, 19.47% of the food served annually is locally sourced!

-- Saint John’s Abbey and University have invested in the construction of an on-campus winter solar greenhouse run by the McNeely Center for Entrepreneurship to produce the freshest winter greens possible—even in the dead of winter—that will be served by the Saint John’s Dining Service.
+- Saint John’s Abbey and University have invested in the construction of an on-campus winter solar greenhouse started by the McNeely Center for Entrepreneurship.
+Members of the two Eco-houses at SJU are responsible for managing the greenhouse to produce the freshest winter greens possible to be served in the campus dining centers.

 - Our Dietitian and Dining Staff highlight nutrition and healthy eating habits through education and events like Fryless Fridays and Local Food Days.